qpliu/esolang/intercal/README.md

 will require the list elements for `READ OUT` to be separated by intersections.

+Section 4.4.12 says that its arguments are "variables and/or elements or arrays," which is probably a typo for "variables and/or elements *of* arrays."
+The typo remains in the 1996 document, but, by 1998, in the C-INTERCAL 0.18 documentation, the "or" was changed to "of".
+This implementation extends `WRITE IN` to input binary when 16-bit arrays are in the `WRITE IN` list as described later.
+This method of binary input is incompatible with the C-INTERCAL and the CLC-INTERCAL extensions for binary input.

-Section 4.4.13 also omits arrays from the `READ OUT` list, so this implementation will not support arrays in the `READ OUT` list despite many examples on the internet of `READING OUT` arrays.
-Apparently, that is for binary or text I/O in newer implementations.
+Section 4.4.13 omits arrays from the `READ OUT` list.
+This implementation extends `READ OUT` to output binary when 16-bit arrays are in the `READ OUT` list as described later.
+This method of binary output is incompatible with the C-INTERCAL and the CLC-INTERCAL extensions for binary output.

 Section 4.4.1 says 16-bit variables can only be assigned 32-bit values if the value is less than 65535.
 Presumably they can be assigned a 16-bit